rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

                         override |br|    The priority was overridden by another request with a higher priority timeout |br|     The priority has timed out because it was never cancelled override    string   [id]             (Optional) ID of the overriding priority request.
-Only used if status is set to override
+Only used if status is set to override gain        integer  [integer]        (Optional) Actual number of seconds gained by the priority.
+                                         Only used when status is complete, override or timeout.
    ==========  =======  ===============  ==============================================================================
 ..